hashicorp/terraform-website/content/source/docs/enterprise/private/faq.html.md

 ### Application-level Logs

-Private Terraform's applcation-level services all log to CloudWatch logs, with one stream per service.
+Private Terraform Enterprise's applcation-level services all log to CloudWatch logs, with one stream per service.
 The stream names take the format:

 ```
 {hostname}-{servicename}
 ```

-Where `hostname` is the fqdn you provided when setting up Private Terraform, and `servicename` is the name of the service whose logs can be found in the stream.
+Where `hostname` is the fqdn you provided when setting up Private Terraform Enterprise, and `servicename` is the name of the service whose logs can be found in the stream.
 More information about each service can be found in [`tfe-architecture`](tfe-architecture.md).

-For example, if your Private Terraform installation is available at `tfe.mycompany.io`, you'll find CloudWatch Log streams like the following:
+For example, if your Private Terraform Enterprise installation is available at `tfe.mycompany.io`, you'll find CloudWatch Log streams like the following:

 ```
 tfe.mycompany.io-atlas-frontend